ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-create.md

 Like the `mbed import` command, you can specify which version to use by using `#` at the end of the URL followed by a commit hash, a branch name, or a tag name.
 If you do not provide any of these (nor the `#` character), the latest commit on the `master` branch will be used.

-The `mbed add` command will clone the repository specified, checkout to the correct version, and write the URL and _commit hash_ to a `.lib` file.
+The `mbed add` command clones the repository specified, check out to the correct version, and write the URL and _commit hash_ to a `.lib` file.
 Branches and tags can point to different commits over the lifetime of a repository, so to ensure the project's state is always reproducible, the commit hash is written to the `.lib` file.
 This `.lib` file should be committed to the project repository to track the dependency.

 A library's default name is the last part of the URL (excluding `#` and its value).
 In the example above, the cloned library's folder is `mbed-cloud-client`.
 To specify a different name, supply it as an extra positional argument in the `mbed add` command.
 For example, to name your library `my-mcc`, run: